ghicheon/CarND-Path-Planning-Project/writeup.md

 Yes.
 Actually, I used the spline of the lecture and followed the formula of the video in order to avoid jerk and acceleration limit.

 #### Car does not have collisions.
 The car must not come into contact with any of the other cars on the road.
 Definitelly.
 The car drives 32 miles without any collisions(I stopped it).
+line 589 ~ 636  :  if my car is blocked. slow down and consider lane change.

+Line 273: CONSIDER_ALTERNATIVES() is core routine for selecting the lane without collisions.

+Line 308 ~ 311: check if it blocked on the right lane, Line 312 ~ 315: check if there is enough free space on the right lane,

 #### The car stays in its lane, except for the time between changing lanes.
 The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.
 Yes.
 My car drives 26.23 miles without "Outside of lane".

 #### The car is able to change lanes.
 The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.
 Yes.

-I considered free space of the left lane and the right lane.
+In line 361 ~ 397, I considered free space of the left lane and the right lane.
 Also, speed is important.
 If there are 2 options(left&right), speedy lane is selected.

 In blocking situation,when changing lane can't be done due to adjacent cars, the state is changed to PRE\_LEFT or PRE\_RIGHT.

-###Reflection
+### Reflection
 #### The code model for generating paths is described in detail.
 This can be part of the README or a separate doc labeled "Model Documentation".

 ![alt text][state_diagram]